Treasure Valley Prays

 We are ELCA leaders and pastors from the Treasure Valley and Northwest Intermountain Synod.

-Together, we are reimagining and revisiting what it is to be church together with daily devotions.
+Together, we are reimagining and revisiting what it is to be church together.